Decomposition of jacobians of generalized Fermat curves: Introduction

 \subsection{Acknowledgements}

-I would like to thank Dr.~Giancarlo Lucchini Arteche, Dr.~Rubí Rodriguez for many enriching conversations and Dr.~Sebastián Reyes-Carocca for reading this article and sharing usefull observations.
+I would like to thank Dr.~Giancarlo Lucchini Arteche, Dr.~Rubí Rodriguez, and Dr.~Sebastián Reyes-Carocca for many enriching conversations and Dr.~Sebastián Reyes-Carocca for reading this article and sharing useful observations.
+The author also thanks the anonymous referee for proofreading this work and who share many useful observations.
 This work was partially supported by ANID via Beca de Doctorado Nacional 2021 Folio 21211482.